ADHD Planners: We Tested the Best 10 Apps (Free & Paid)

 - Brain-Dump to Tasks: Just type or speak your thoughts - Saner turns them into tasks, reminders, or scheduled plans

-- Smart Task Assistant: You can chat with AI to schedule, break down, or reschedule tasks in plain language
+- Smart Task Assistant: You can chat with AI to schedule, break down, or reschedule tasks in natural language.

-- Proactive check-in: Every morning, AI scans through your inbox, calendar, and gives you the optimal action plan for the day
+- Proactive check-in: Every morning, AI scans through your inbox and calendar and gives you the optimal action plan for the day

 - Gmail Integration: Automatically pulls follow-ups and to-dos straight from your inbox

-- Voice Capture: Record a voice,e note, and it’ll summarize or extract the to-dos for you
+- Voice Capture: Record a voice or a note, and it’ll summarize or extract the to-dos for you

 - Focus mode: Pins one task at a time, so you’re not distracted by a huge list